charlotearaneta/charlotearaneta/README.md

 - 🎓 5+ years experience in **HR, Recruitment, and Operations**.
 - 💻 Transitioning into the **Tech & Automation** field through continuous upskilling: IT Support, Networking, Cloud, Automation, and AI.
 - ⚙️ Passionate about using **technology to solve real-world problems**—from HR workflows to assistive communication and mental health support.
-- 🌏 Based in the Philippines; preparing for postgraduate studies in **Western Australia** focusing on Digital Transformation & Information Systems.
+- 🌏 Based in the Philippines; preparing for postgraduate studies focusing on Digital Transformation & Information Systems.
 - ✨ Mission: *Build human-centered tech that empowers communities and improves everyday life.*

 ---